Fresh nutmeg is definitely better than preground—so what's the best way to grind it?

 With the holiday season and egg nog in mind, then, we purchased the following: three nutmeg mills, which work just like pepper mills and so keep your fingers completely safe; a new-style grater designed especially to keep your fingers out of harm's way; an old-style nutmeg grater; and a rasp grater for spices.

 Only one of the mills produced a neat and even grind in good time.
-It is pricey, though, at $21.54.
+It is pricey, though, at just over $20.
 The new-style grater does protect your fingers, but it produced painfully little grated nutmeg.
 To use it, you put a whole nutmeg in a plastic hopper, secure the spring-loaded cap on top, then slide the cap back and forth to grate the nutmeg.
 The oldest-style nutmeg grater comes in the form of a metal cylinder; the curves are intended to keep your fingertips away from the teeth as you grate.
 We tested one that cost just $2, but it brought our fingers perilously close to the grating teeth.

 The spice rasp grater has, in addition to a comfortable handle, a slender, tightly curled, 5-inch-long grating surface that provides a good margin of safety for your fingertips.
 It also produced mounds of nutmeg in no time flat and can also be used for grating nuts and chocolate; it's our top choice based on price, ease of use, and output.